bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 attribute [EventHandler](https://html.spec.whatwg.org/multipage/webappapis.html#eventhandler) [onabort](https://dom.spec.whatwg.org/#dom-abortsignal-onabort);
 };

-[AbortSignal/abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/abort "The static AbortSignal.abort() method returns an AbortSignal that is already set as aborted (and which does not trigger an abort event).")
+[AbortSignal/abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/abort 'The static AbortSignal.abort() method returns an AbortSignal that is already set as aborted (and which does not trigger an abort event).')

 In all current engines.